ISISNeutronMuon/isisneutronmuon.github.io/data/radar/README.md

 ## Rings

-- *Adopt* represents blips that the division has had good experience with and would recommend using them on an appropriate project.
-- *Trial* represents blips that we do not have direct experience with but they are being adopted by the industry and are being trialing with limited scope.
-- *Assess* represents blips that look interesting and we want to keep an eye on them.
-They have not been trialed but would be good candidates for a "Try It Out Day".
-- *Hold* represents blips that might be proven and accepted by industry but our given past experience we would not recommend them on new projects.
+**Hold**\
+  Generally it advised not to start anything new with this technology/technique.
   Existing projects still need to be supported and a blip in hold should not be a sole decision for scrapping a project.

+**Assess**\
+  A technology or technique that looks interesting and is worth some investment of effort to understand how it may impact the division and ISIS.
+  They are good candidates for a "Try It Out Day".

+**Trial**\
+  A technology or technique that is worth pursuing and trialing on a low-risk project.
+A trial project should have begun before a blip is placed in this ring.

+**Adopt**\
+  A strong recommendation that this should be adopted assuming it is appropriate for a given project.